Thank you for helping us celebrate, advocate, and spread the word about the powerful impact of arts in education during YA Week 2023!

 Show your support by signing the ARE Pledge, which asserts that the arts are part of a balanced education and asks signees to commit to supporting equitable access to arts education that includes instruction in all arts areas.

-Spread the word with #YAweek
+Spread the Word on Social Media with #YAweek

-- Subscribe to YA's social media channels for live #YAweek coverage and be sure to like, comment, and re-share!
+Join the conversation and tell your followers why the arts are a vital part of a well-rounded education in YOUR community.
+Subscribe to YA's social media channels for live #YAweek coverage and be sure to like, comment, and re-share!

-Facebook: Young Audiences – National | Instagram: @Young_Audiences | Twitter: @YoungAudiences_
+Facebook: Young Audiences – National

 ABOUT YA WEEK

-First championed in 1971 by conductor Leonard Bernstein, YA Week has grown into a two-week, nationwide celebration of arts-in-education.
+First championed in 1971 by conductor Leonard Bernstein, YA Week has grown into a nationwide celebration of arts-in-education.
 Each spring, the YA Network joins forces to raise national and local awareness about arts-in-education initiatives through public performances, special events, and other programs.
 YA Week is a opportunity to showcase for the network's Congressional stakeholders the great work being carried out in their districts.
 Individual supporters of YA and the arts are also encouraged celebrate YA Week by contacting local legislators regarding the importance of arts-in-education and showing support for the arts on social media with #YAweek.